beautiful-docs/beautiful-docs/README.md

 Beautiful docs is a documentation viewer based on markdown files.
 Documentation manuals can be described in a manifest file using JSON.
-It can also generate a static pages.
+It can also generate static pages.

 Features: